Bartlett Township, Todd County, Minnesota

 Bartlett Township is a township in Todd County, Minnesota, United States.
-The population was 348 at the 2000 census.
+The population was 348 at the 2000 census and by the 2020 Census it had grown to 452.

 Bartlett Township was organized in 1883, and named after a family of early settlers.

 Geography

 According to the United States Census Bureau, the township has a total area of 35.9 sqmi, all land.
 The Partridge River flows through the township.